dkager/tolk/README.md

 All the functions discussed below can be called without initializing Tolk, but they will return immediately and have no effect.
 The functions that output text and silence speech are asynchronous.
 That is, they return immediately once the appropriate commands have been queued for processing by the active screen reader.
 All other functions are synchronous.

-The most important way to send text to the active screen reader once Tolk has been initialized is `Tolk_Output`.
-The first parameter to this function is the Unicode string of text, the second parameter indicates whether or not previously queued speech should be interrupted.
+The most important way to send text to the active screen reader once Tolk has been initialized is using `Tolk_Output`.
+The first parameter to this function is the Unicode string of text, the second parameter indicates whether or not previously queued speech should be interrupted (or canceled, flushed, etc).
 In languages that support this feature, the second parameter is optional and defaults to `false`.
 The advantage of using `Tolk_Output` is that it tries both speech and braille.
-If you need something a little more specialized, use `Tolk_Speak` for speech, `Tolk_Braille` for braille and `Tolk_Silence` to interrupt previously queued speech.
+If you need something more specialized, use `Tolk_Speak` for speech, `Tolk_Braille` for braille and `Tolk_Silence` to interrupt previously queued speech.
 All these functions return `true` on success and `false` otherwise, but because of the auto-detection mechanism it is recommended (and safe) to disregard this return value and simply insert the required calls wherever you need screen reader output.
 This keeps your code clean and straight-forward.

 Tolk provides a number of functions to find out more about the active screen reader driver.
 You can get the name of the currently active screen reader through `Tolk_DetectScreenReader`, which returns the common name as Unicode string or `NULL` if none of the supported screen readers is active.
 As the name implies, this function tries auto-detection if required.
 Internally, Tolk's other functions use this, so it is **not** necessary to call this yourself unless you actually need the common name.
 If a screen reader is active, you can use `Tolk_HasSpeech` and `Tolk_HasBraille` to find out if speech and braille are supported by the driver.

+Finally, Tolk provides functionality to output text through Microsoft SAPI.
+To do this, Tolk has a screen reader driver that uses SAPI 5.3 through COM.
+Therefore, the functionality is limited to what screen reader drivers provide.
+Applications that need more control should use SAPI directly.
+Another consequence is that there is no way to explicitly tell Tolk to use SAPI, the driver is part of the auto-detection chain.

+By default, support for SAPI is disabled.
+To change this, use `Tolk_TrySAPI`, passing `true` to enable SAPI and `false` to disable it.
+The required driver will automatically be (un)loaded depending on the argument you passed.
+SAPI is initially put at the end of the auto-detection chain.
+This is good for using it as a fallback option when none of the supported screen readers is running.
+It is also possible to have Tolk prefer SAPI over the other screen reader drivers.
+This is good for basic SAPI output where screen readers are only tried if SAPI fails or if SAPI 5.3 or later is unavailable.
+To change the preference for SAPI, use `Tolk_PreferSAPI`.
+This also takes a boolean parameter, `true` to prefer SAPI or `false` to prefer the traditional screen readers.

 All of the above is fully documented in `Tolk.h`, which also includes function prototypes for C/C++.
 The included wrappers will provide entry points into these functions that use the language native types where supported.
 The function names have also been adapted to meet the specific conventions for these languages, see the examples for a demonstration.